Hurricane Laura: Smashes into southern US coast, causes 'chemical spill' at major plant

 An "unsurvivable" monster storm has smashed its way through the southern United States leaving at least one person dead, a trail of destruction and a chemical spill at a major US plant.

-Category four Hurricane Laura was stronger than 2005's deadly Hurricane Katrina at one point but has since been downgraded to a category one storm as it moves inland, forcing a tidal surge that has been described as a "wall of water".
+Category-4 Hurricane Laura was stronger than 2005's deadly Hurricane Katrina at one point but has since been downgraded to a category one storm as it moves inland, forcing a tidal surge that has been described as a "wall of water".

 The hurricane has caused an "extremely dangerous" chemical leak at a plant in Lake Charles, Louisiana, which has breached the city's major highway.